 Sales pros always agree that they get their most qualified leads when they get referrals.
-Yet, while everyone loves referrals, most don’t know how to ask in a way that gets results.
+Yet, while everyone loves referrals, most don’t know how to ask for referrals that build a qualified pipeline and generate revenue.

 Here are five common referral misconceptions that drive me up a tree (this is how NOT to get referrals):